-This course provides for independent study, investigation, or research activity in subject matter areas not included in any existing course in the degree program, but having specialized value to students.
+Provides for designing and carrying out a project for academic credit.
 Proposals approved by a supervising faculty member and the department director are required prior to registration.
 This course may be taken more than once, but for no more than a total of 6 credit hours.

-This course provides for independent study or research activity in subject matter areas not included in any existing course in the degree program, but having specialized value to students.
+Provides for independent study or research activity in subject matter areas not included in any existing course in the degree program, but having specialized value to students.
 Proposals approved by a supervising faculty member and the department director are required prior to registration.
 This course may be taken more than once, but for no more than a total of 6 credit hours.
-Credit 1-3